daattali/advanced-shiny/api-ajax/README.md

 # Simple AJAX system for Shiny apps (JS -> R -> JS communication)

-Sometimes it's useful to be able to call an R function from JavaScript and use the return value from R in JavaScript.
+Sometimes it's useful to be able to call an R function from JavaScript and use the return value from R back in JavaScript.
 This sort of communication is usually done with AJAX in JavaScript.
 This app shows how to implement a simple and ultra lightweight AJAX-like system in Shiny, to be able to call functions in R.

 Using this system is easy:
 1. Include `api.js` in your Shiny app's UI